 Companies, Limited liability Partnerships and other corporate entities:

 - 6 years from the end of the accounting period

 23.2 Whilst certain documents may legally belong to you, we may destroy correspondence and other papers that we store electronically or otherwise that are more than seven years old, except documents we think may be of continuing significance.
 You must tell us if you wish us to keep any document for any longer period.

 24.0 The Provision of Services Regulations 2009

-24.1 We are registered to carry on audit work in the UK and Ireland by the Institute of Chartered Accountants in England and Wales.
+24.1 We are registered to carry on audit work in the UK by the Institute of Chartered Accountants in England and Wales.
 Details of our audit registration can be viewed at www.auditregister.org.uk for the UK under reference number C001626278.

 24.2 Our professional indemnity insurer is Royal and Sun Alliance plc. of 20 Fenchurch Street, London, EC3M 3AU.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States or Canada.